 Entire hard drives and other storage devices can be encrypted.

 The organization's information security policies should outline how and when the ciphering of messages and documents is to be used.

 Its Relevance: Rendering data streams or messages unreadable, except for individuals with the appropriate key, is a very powerful information assurance tool.
 Encryption strongly supports maintaining the confidentiality of sensitive information.
 Encrypted data is very hard to "break".
-It's important that every organization have an policies addressing the use of encryption.
+It's important that every organization have policies addressing the use of encryption.